Human Resources Strategy for Researchers (HRS4R)

 The HRS4R-Steering Committee at RPTU

-In order to accompany the HRS4R process at RPTU, we have established a Steering Committee, which, in addition to the Vice President for Research and Technology Prof Dr Werner Thiel and Chancellor Stefan Lorenz, also includes members of the Staff Council, the Equal Opportunities Officer as well as staff from Human Resources, Central Services and the Office for Research and the Office for Career Development and Appointments.
-In the course of the HRS4R process, we will also involve researchers of different career levels, other departments and services.
-Researchers and employees of the campus Landau will equally participate in improving working and research conditions at RPTU.
+In order to accompany the HRS4R process at RPTU, a Steering Committee has been established.
+The Steering Committee consists of both Vice Presidents for Research, Prof Dr Ralf B. Schäfer and Prof Dr Werner Thiel, Chancellor Stefan Lorenz and includes members of the Staff Council, the Equal Opportunities Officer as well as staff from Human Resources, Central Services, the Office for Research and the Office for Career Development and Appointments.
+In the course of the HRS4R process, researchers of different career levels at both campuses, other departments and services will be involved.

 Contact